lumo93/RE-FLEX/README.md

 This will let you know if everything is working.

-Yagmail uses gmail with app password, so you will need to set that up for notifications via email
+Yagmail uses gmail with app password, so you will need to set that up for notifications via email, it's disabled by default